History of Bill Gates in Timeline

 April 2017: Match for Africa 4

-In April 2017, Bill Gates partnered with Roger Federer in the Match for Africa 4, a charity tennis match held in Seattle, raising $2 million for children in Africa.
-They played against John Isner and Mike McCready.
+In April 2017, Bill Gates partnered with Roger Federer in playing in the Match for Africa 4, a noncompetitive tennis match in Seattle to support the Roger Federer Foundation's charity efforts in Africa.
+They raised $2 million for children in Africa.

 October 2017: Surpassed by Jeff Bezos

-In October 2017, Amazon founder Jeff Bezos surpassed Bill Gates as the richest person in the world.
+In October 2017, Bill Gates was surpassed by Amazon founder Jeff Bezos as the richest person in the world.

-In November 2017, Bill Gates pledged $50 million to the Dementia Discovery Fund for Alzheimer's treatment and an additional $50 million to Alzheimer's research start-ups.
+In November 2017, Bill Gates announced a $50 million donation to the Dementia Discovery Fund, aiming to find treatments for Alzheimer's disease, along with an additional $50 million for Alzheimer's research start-ups.

 March 5, 2018: Match for Africa 5

-On March 5, 2018, Bill Gates and Roger Federer played in Match for Africa 5 in San Jose, raising over $2.5 million.
-Their opponents were Jack Sock and Savannah Guthrie.
-They won the match with a score of 6-3.
+On March 5, 2018, Bill Gates and Roger Federer played in the Match for Africa 5 in San Jose, raising over $2.5 million.
+Gates and Federer won the match by a score of 6–3.

-March 2018: Gates Meets with Saudi Crown Prince to Discuss Investment Opportunities
+March 2018: Gates Meets with Mohammed bin Salman

-In March 2018, Bill Gates met with Mohammed bin Salman, the crown prince of Saudi Arabia, at his home in Seattle to discuss investment opportunities for Saudi Vision 2030.
+In March 2018, Bill Gates met with Mohammed bin Salman in Seattle to discuss investment opportunities for Saudi Vision 2030.

 In June 2018, Bill Gates offered free ebooks to all new graduates of U.S. colleges and universities.